CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/10-implementing-role-based-access-control.md

 ]
 ```

-However, if you try to get a collection of Languages without passing an access token, you will get an "permission denied" response.
+However, if you try to get a collection of Languages without passing an access token, you will get a "permission denied" response.

 ```bash
 $ export MY_MSX_HOSTNAME=dev-plt-aio1.lab.ciscomsx.com